Inspections

 The Department of Housing and Urban Development (HUD) is set for a significant transition, moving from the Housing Quality Standards (HQS) to the National Standards for the Physical Inspection of Real Estate (NSPIRE) by October 1, 2025.
 This shift, mandated by Congress, updates inspection standards that have remained unchanged for over two decades, unifying multiple HUD programs under a single inspection protocol.
 NSPIRE's core mission aims to ensure residents enjoy safe, habitable living conditions.
 It focuses on the functional adequacy, operability, and safety of elements within three crucial areas: Unit, Inside, and Outside.

-Despite the extension, statutory requirements for installing carbon monoxide devices and smoke alarms remain in effect.
-By December 29, 2024, smoke detectors must be either hard-wired or sealed, aligning with the Consolidated Appropriations Act, 2023.
+• By December 29, 2024, smoke detectors must be either hard-wired with battery backup or have a sealed, non-removable 10-year battery, per the Consolidated Appropriations Act of 2023.

-For more information regarding the new smoke detector requirements, visit:
+For more information on the new smoke detector requirements, please refer to the letter mailed last year:

 Area Definitions